srowhani/comp3007/a3/README.md

 #### Notes

 Regarding `a3_q4.rkt`, since there is a prompt for input, the input must be typed by whomever marks this assignment.

 To test what's been specified, the following snipped should be sufficient.

 ```
   (let ((a 1)) (+ a 1))
 ```

 Which should return 2.

 __Lines of Interest in `a3_q4.rkt`__:

-37: `((let? exp) (eval (let->combo exp) env))` 149:158: Let definition.
+37: `((let? exp) (eval (let->combo exp) env))`

+149:158: Where I've defined `let`.

 ### Test Output